The main reason that the majority of people begin to lift weights is that they are interested in making changes to their physique.

 Most people do not truly commit to a goal when training.

-The common but misguided theme is that a person wants to achieve max levels of all attributes simultaneously.
+The common, but misguided theme is that a person wants to achieve the maximum levels of all training attributes simultaneously.

 I’ve actually talked to lifters and trainees who think they can be as muscular as a bodybuilder, strong as a powerlifter, fast as a sprinter, and get hops like an NBA player all at the same time.
 This is admirable but sadly mistaken.